 As an ear, nose and throat surgeon and specialist treating nasal and sinus diseases, Per Djupesland, MD, PhD, Optinose Co-Founder and Chief Scientific Officer, experienced first-hand the limitations of existing nasal treatments.
 The same patients repeatedly came to his clinic, suffering and unable to find long-lasting relief, in many cases after one or more surgeries.

 Determined to better understand what was creating these conditions, he learned more about nasal dynamics and the function of the nasal airways.
 He found that the solution came down to simple anatomy, and a patient’s own breath was the solution.

-In January 2014, OptiNose and Avanir, which licensed North American commercial rights, submitted a New Drug Application to the U.S. Food and Drug Administration (FDA) for the Company’s first product, using an OptiNose device to deliver sumatriptan for the treatment of migraines.
-The application (now approved) included clinical data showing that OptiNose significantly improved headache relief within 30 minutes using a very low dose of medication.
-To help doctors and patients understand the role of this new approach, OptiNose performed another clinical trial, directly comparing our new migraine treatment to the most commonly used medication for treatment of migraine.
+In January 2014, Optinose and Avanir, which held a license to North American commercial rights at that time, submitted a New Drug Application to the US Food and Drug Administration (FDA) for the Company’s first product, using an Optinose device to deliver sumatriptan for the treatment of migraines.
+The application (now approved) included clinical data showing that Optinose significantly improved headache relief within 30 minutes using a very low dose of medication.
+To help doctors and patients understand the role of this new approach, Optinose performed another clinical trial, directly comparing our new migraine treatment to the most commonly used medication for treatment of migraine.
 The results of this trial are now published.
-As our next ambitious endeavor, OptiNose is already far along in worldwide Phase III trials for another OptiNose device in combination with fluticasone, a topical steroid used to treat patients suffering from chronic nasal inflammatory diseases (CNID).
-CNID are estimated to impact as many as 40 million individuals in the United States alone.
-And this is just the beginning.